I just found this short video, and I do share some of the opinions of him...

 Yes I agree everyone needs their own solution to their complaint.
 ES is more complex than I think anyone knows.
 I think I was lucky in finding such a simple solution.
 Some have very difficult stories to tell.
 However, I have now developed a secondary related issue which I have only just realised yesterday.

-I have never been a healthy eater really but as time goes on (I'm 45 now) I am getting there slowly by degrees.
+I have never been a particularly healthy eater really but as time goes on (I'm 45 now) I am getting there slowly by degrees.
 I gave up smoking at 25 (after about 7 years).
 I gave up drink at 40.
 Now it seems like chocolate is going. :)

 I have never been a big fruit eater but am slowly increasing that by way of smoothies, which do help the ES a little I have noticed but compared to the salt (and now chocolate) it is like only about 1% in power compared to the salt.
-Salt really knocks my ES out of me.
+Salt really knocks the ES out of me.

 All the best Rob